-Effective May 11, 2015, this fund changed its strategy and its name.
+Effective May 11, 2015, the Fund changed its strategy and name.
 The portfolio was fully transitioned to the new manager’s strategy on 5/19/15.
-Performance since manager change is shown from 5/19/15 in addition to the Fund’s historic record to illustrate the performance of the new manager’s strategy.
+Performance since the manager change is shown from 5/19/15 in addition to the Fund’s historic record to illustrate the performance of the new manager’s strategy.

 Average annual total returns reflect the change in share price and the reinvestment of all dividends and capital gains.
 Net Asset Value (NAV) returns do not reflect the deduction of any sales charges.
 POP (Public Offering Price) performance reflects the deduction of the maximum sales charge of 5.75%.
 A contingent deferred sales charge of 1% may be imposed on certain redemptions within 18 months on purchases on which a finder’s fee has been paid.

 Performance data quoted represents past results.
 Past performance is no guarantee of future results and current performance may be higher or lower than the performance shown.
 Investment return and principal value will fluctuate so your shares, when redeemed, may be worth more or less than their original cost.
 Please visit Virtus.com for performance data current to the most recent month-end.

 Index: The S&P 500® Index is a free-float market capitalization-weighted index of 500 of the largest U.S. companies.
 The index is calculated on a total return basis with dividends reinvested.
 The index is unmanaged, its returns do not reflect any fees, expenses, or sales charges, and is not available for direct investment.

 Support and resistance levels: Technical analysis terms related to stock prices.
 Support is the price level through which a stock seldom falls, while resistance is the price level at which a stock seldom surpasses.